|

 Method

-Mix grated cheese with chopped tomato, onion, butter and egg and
+Mix grated cheese with chopped tomato, onion, butter and egg and breadcrumbs.
+Put all in saucepan and heat

+gently till blended together.
 Beat well till smooth.
 Cool, stirring regularly.
-Serve on bread or biscuits
+Serve on bread or biscuits or

-or in sandwiches.
+in sandwiches.

 Apple and Nut Cake